marklogic/videos/export-documents-flux/README.md

 ### Notes:

 * You can load the example data using the Flux import command listed below.
 * A TDE template is also required to run these examples.
 An example script for loading a TDE template is listed below.
-For more information, For more information, see [Template Driven Extraction (TDE)](https://docs.progress.com/bundle/marklogic-server-develop-server-side-apps-12/page/topics/TDE.html).
+For more information, see [Template Driven Extraction (TDE)](https://docs.progress.com/bundle/marklogic-server-develop-server-side-apps-12/page/topics/TDE.html).

 ## Export to CSV
 In the example, replace these values: